-Lupus is a systemic autoimmune disease that occurs when the immune system attacks its own body different tissues and organs, such as the skin, joints, heart, brain, and kidneys.
-The condition affects ten in one million children per year.
-About 15 to 20% of lupus patients have childhood onset of the disease (1).
+Lupus in children is a systemic autoimmune disease where a child’s immune system attacks its tissues and organs, such as the skin, joints, heart, brain, and kidneys.
+Its precise cause is unknown, but environmental and genetic factors play a role.
+The condition affects ten in one million children every year.
+About 15 to 20% of lupus patients have a childhood onset of the disease (1).

-The pediatric onset of lupus may cause more severe illness and organ damage over time.
+Lupus is often difficult to diagnose as its symptoms are similar to several other illnesses.
+Further, pediatric onset may cause more severe illness and organ damage over time.
 The symptoms and flare-up of lupus can be managed with medications.
+Prevention isn’t possible, but you can manage the condition better by avoiding the factors that trigger the symptoms.

-Read this post to know more about the types, causes, symptoms, diagnosis, and treatment of lupus in children and ways to prevent it.
+Read on to know more about the types, possible causes, symptoms, diagnosis, and treatment for lupus in children.

 Types Of Lupus

 Lupus can be of four types based on its clinical features and cause (2).

 - The systemic lupus erythematosus (SLE) is the most common type of lupus that affects the whole body system and multiple organs of the body.

 - The cutaneous lupus erythematosus (CLE) involves only the skin, and you may notice sores or rashes in the sun-exposed areas, such as the face, neck, scalp, arms, and legs.
 It is basically a butterfly type of rash on the face.